 Proposal 3: Agree to the proposed updates to Table 9.4.1.3 below:

-Table 9.4.1.3: Summary of network-assisted (UE-Based) and UE-assisted (LMF-Based) considerations for determining Integrity.
+Table 9.4.1.3: Summary of network-assisted (UE-Based) and UE-assisted (LMF-Based) considerations for supporting positioning Integrity in 3GPP.

-NOTE: the details are FFS and to be discussed in WI phase, including the LPP messages and transfer procedures.
+NOTE: the table provides a summary of considerations and the final details and specification impacts are FFS in the WI.

+*NOTE: Examples of KPIs are the TIR, AL, TTA.
+Examples of Integrity results are the PL, Integrity Availability and KPIs.

+**NOTE: From LMF to UE does not mean the integrity assistance information is generated by the LMF.